 - Have you reviewed all of the free SEO tools at your disposal before completing this audit?

-- Have you set up social media accounts on Facebook, Twitter, LinkedIn, Instagram, Pinterest and Google+ and added them on your site?
+- Have you set up social media accounts on Facebook, Twitter, LinkedIn, Instagram, Pinterest and Google+ and added them to your site?

 - Have you claimed your business/website username on other major networks for reputation management reasons?
 Not only do you want to make sure no one else gets your account name, but you can often “own” all the results on the first page of a search for your brand if you’re a new website or company.
 Here is the URL structure of some of the major networks: